joyeusenoelle/GuideToMastodon/README.md

 The rules depend on which instance you're on.
 Each instance has a page at https://<span>*instance*</span>/about/more that usually contains more information about the instance and often describes the community guidelines.
 For example, mastodon.social has its community guidelines posted at https://mastodon.social/about/more .

 Keep in mind that these are usually guidelines and not hard-and-fast rules.
-Since each instance is run by a separate team of moderators - often just one person! - they have final say over what's allowed and not allowed on their instance.
+Since each instance is run by a separate team of moderators - often just one person! - they have the final say over what's allowed and not allowed on their instance.
 Your instance admins might even go so far as to block an entire other instance if their users turn out to be incompatible with your instance's values and the other instance's moderators won't help.

 ## What if I see someone breaking the rules?